archphile/thepenguin/content/blog/2017-12-22-mpd-and-dsd-files.md

 **DoP** uses **PCM** and this is the reason that the format is **S24_LE**  and the sampling rate is **176400**.

-&nbsp;
-### MPD and Native DSD
+## MPD and Native DSD
-&nbsp;

 Native DSD is a little bit more complicated.
-IF the DAC supports DSD and if the Linux Kernel supports your DAC in Native DSD mode, the only thing you need to do is remove the dop option from **audio_output** section of **mpd.conf**
+IF the DAC supports DSD and if the Linux Kernel supports your DAC in Native DSD mode, the only thing you need to do is remove the **DoP option** from **audio_output** section of **mpd.conf**

 Below you can see an example of this section: